 GRAHAM GREENE’S COMMON

 One of the highlights of the 2014 Graham Greene International Festival was actually the first event on the busy schedule – ‘Graham Greene’s Common’.
 It required those who took part to be active as it consisted of a three mile guided walk led by Brian Shepherd.
-It was huge success and is to be repeated during the 2016 Festival.
+It was huge success and was repeated during the 2016 Festival.

 Berkhamsted Town Council has now incorporated details of the walk on the ‘Town Guide’ page of its website.
 To access it, please follow this link: